 When A Joke Is An Insult In Disguise

-Recently an employment tribunal heard that the lorry driver was repeatedly called workshy, and subject to jibes including statements that: “No more English drivers should be used as they are lazy and only interested in claiming benefits.”
+An employment tribunal heard that a lorry driver was in the minority at the firm where he worked, being English .
+He was repeatedly called work-shy, and subject to jibes including statements that: “No more English drivers should be used as they are lazy and only interested in claiming benefits.”